A-mesbah/AdressbookApi/Readme.md

 # Git Repository for InMediasP super awesome Azubis

-This Repository has 3 purposed
+This repository has 3 purposes

 * Our Azubis can learn and play with Git
-* All they work can be stored and shared among it each to improve communication
+* All they work can be stored and shared among each other to improve knowledge sharing and communication
 * To control their knowledge via Pull Requests

 ## How to use this Repository